- Download our Moving to Thailand Guide (PDF)

 Although a large variety of international schools exist in commercial centres such as Bangkok and Pattaya, options are more limited in rural areas and parents may need to consider boarding options or homeschooling.

 Expat parents should note that popular schools have long waiting lists and admission may be based on language proficiency and academic achievement.
-Requirements vary from school to school, but it's always best to start the admissions and enrolment process as early as possible.
+Requirements vary between schools, but it's always best to start the admissions and enrolment process as early as possible.

-Homeschooling in Thailand.
+Homeschooling in Thailand

 Homeschooling in Thailand is legal.
-The country's constitution explicitly recognises alternative education and considers the family to be a key educational institution.
+The country's constitution explicitly recognises alternative education and considers the family a key educational institution.
 Thai families must apply to the government to homeschool and students are assessed annually.

 The private tuition industry in Thailand is staggering.
-The massive multi-billion baht tutoring industry in Thailand emerged from the necessity to prepare students for the extremely competitive university admissions exams.
+The massive multi-billion-baht tutoring industry in Thailand emerged from the necessity to prepare students for the extremely competitive university admissions exams.
 The industry has seen considerable growth in response to the high demand for private tuition and competitive salaries for teachers.
 This has seen teaching staff from public schools moving into the private sector in large numbers.